Typewriter artist a font of creativity

-BRIGHTON Paint-brushes and chisels are the familiar tools of painters and sculptors through the ages, but one British artist is creating pictures using an unusual instrument for the visual arts: a typewriter.
+BRIGHTON (Reuters) - Paint-brushes and chisels are the familiar tools of painters and sculptors through the ages, but one British artist is creating pictures using an unusual instrument for the visual arts: a typewriter.

 Keira Rathbone, born in 1983, creates portraits and streetscapes with a typewriter's letters and symbols.
 Though infrequently seen in the digital age, typewriter art was popular in the 1940s and was used by artists like the American Paul Smith.